amritrau/fitsdataset/README.md

 FITSDataset
 ===

 This package contains a custom PyTorch Dataset for quick and easy training on FITS files, commonly used in astronomical data analysis.
-In particular, the `FITSDataset` class preloads FITS files as PyTorch tensors for the purpose of increasing training speed.
+In particular, the `FITSDataset` class caches FITS files as PyTorch tensors for the purpose of increasing training speed.

 Contributions and feedback are welcome; please open a pull request or an issue.